inspyrstudio/CygonLinkForUnrealEngine/Docs/FirstImport.md

 > **Important limitation:** This method does **not** support hot reload (or Live Sync).
 If you later modify the scene in Cygon and re-export, Unreal Engine will not automatically detect and reimport the changes.
 For live sync to work, the file must be exported directly into the `Content/` folder as described in Step 1.

 ## Step 2 — Import into Unreal Engine
 - Switch to Unreal Engine.
-The Content Browser should detect the new files automatically.
-You may have to approve the import process in the Editor with with a pop-up.
+Cygon Link detects the new files and imports them automatically — no pop-up and no manual approval.
-- Cygon Link will intercept the import and process it through the USD pipeline.
+- It intercepts the import and processes it through the USD pipeline.
-- Native UE assets (Static Meshes, Materials, etc.) will be generated automatically in the same folder.
+- Native UE assets (Static Meshes, Materials, etc.) are generated automatically in the same folder, each with collision set up.

 ## Step 3 — Add to Level
 Drag the imported asset from the Content Browser into your **Level Viewport** or **Outliner**, and now you can use what you've just created in Cygon.